bitlabstudio/django-outlets/README.rst

 Usage
 -----

-If you want to use the map, that comes with the default tempalte, you first need to hook up the Google maps API and the django-outlets ``googlemap_outlets.js`` inside the template or your ``base.html``.
+If you want to use the map, that comes with the default tempalte and you override the template, keep in mind to to hook up the Google maps API and the django-outlets ``googlemap_outlets.js`` inside the template if you haven't added it globally already.

 .. code-block:: html